-Our open competition is open April 1 to May 15, 2017 on the Meridian Submittable site.
-You can submit your work here.
+Our open competition will open April 10 to May 20, 2018, on our Submittable site.

 Nominate a Poet

-In February 2017, we emailed links to eligible writing programs and magazines for them to make nominations.
+In early March 2018, we emailed links to eligible writing programs and magazines for them to make nominations.
 Writing programs can nominate two poets each.

 Magazines can nominate two poems from their recent publications.
 Please see our eligibility rules on the poets you can nominate.